-The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with accounting principles generally accepted in the United States of America ("GAAP") for interim financial information and with the SEC's instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and note disclosures required by GAAP for complete consolidated financial statements.
+The accompanying unaudited interim condensed consolidated financial statements have been prepared in accordance with GAAP for interim financial information and with the SEC's instructions to Form 10-Q and Article 10 of Regulation S-X. Accordingly, they do not include all of the information and note disclosures required by GAAP for complete consolidated financial statements.
 In the opinion of management, all adjustments of a normal recurring nature considered necessary for a fair presentation have been included.
 The accompanying condensed consolidated financial statements include our accounts as well as the accounts of other entities in which we have a controlling financial interest.
 All intercompany accounts and transactions have been eliminated.
 To conform to our current period presentation, we have reclassified certain amounts reported in our prior periods' condensed consolidated financial statements.
-Results for the three months ended March 31, 2017 may not necessarily be indicative of the results for the year ending December 31, 2017.
-The unaudited interim condensed consolidated financial statements as of and for the three months ended March 31, 2017 should be read in conjunction with our audited consolidated financial statements and related notes included in our Annual Report on Form 10-K for the year ended December 31, 2016 ("2016 Form 10-K"), filed with the SEC on February 17, 2017.
+Results for the six months ended June 30, 2017 may not necessarily be indicative of the results for the year ending December 31, 2017.
+The unaudited interim condensed consolidated financial statements as of and for the six months ended June 30, 2017 should be read in conjunction with our audited consolidated financial statements and related notes included in our annual report on Form 10-K for the year ended December 31, 2016 ("2016 Form 10-K"), filed with the SEC on February 17, 2017.